All set for Black Friday this year then?

 How does your website hosting hold up under pressure?
 Did it cope well last year if you experienced an increase in visitors and orders after your Black Friday promotion?
 Perhaps your site was new last year and traffic quite low, but you’ve steadily built your customer base now and it may well be significantly higher this year.
 It is worth checking your expected traffic for this period, base it on last year and look at your annual trend building up to Christmas.
 Contact your hosting company and ask them what your options are to upscale your hosting should it be required.
 It might be that you need to consider a load balancer or server caching put in place, not something you want to be doing on the 26th of November I assure you!
 It’s certainly is something you wish you’d done when you review the figures on Nov 28th

-It’s not really a matter of “if” you should run a promotion on the 27th November or not these days, your customers will simply expect it so give them what they want.
+It’s not really a matter of “if” you should run a promotion on Black Friday or not these days, your customers will simply expect it so give them what they want.
 This should be your busiest online trading day of the year, maximise it!

 If you have added anything new or different to your website, is it tested within an inch of its life?
 Next to your server crashing, any issues with actually purchasing on your site is the next worst nightmare.
 Fully tested?
 Then test some more is our advice, there will be a scenario you haven’t thought of and tested for…I guarantee it.